Key takeaways

 Here are several facts shown below about how practice tests help students with SAT preparation:

-- Helps students get accustomed to the timing and pacing of the SAT
+- Helps students understand the timing and pacing of the SAT

 - Reduces test-taking anxiety